Skip to main content

 However, the lived experience of a wellness program transcends legal code.
 Your body, in its intricate wisdom, may perceive a form of pressure that a legal document cannot fully articulate.
 This is the concept of biological coercion.

-It arises when a program’s goals, such as achieving a specific Body Mass Index (BMI), reading, or cholesterol level, are misaligned with your unique physiological reality.
+It arises when a program’s goals, such as achieving a specific Body Mass Index (BMI), blood pressure reading, or cholesterol level, are misaligned with your unique physiological reality.
 For an individual with a thyroid condition, polycystic ovary syndrome (PCS), or a genetic predisposition to high cholesterol, these standardized metrics can represent a monumental challenge.
 The “choice” to participate becomes entangled with a struggle against your own biochemistry.

 A program’s design may be legally compliant yet feel deeply coercive to an individual whose health is shaped by complex biological factors beyond simple lifestyle adjustments.